-How does your project support development by delivering: (500 words maximum) i. the provision, improvement, replacement, operation or maintenance of infrastructure: MBGA lighting, currently not working due to cable fault and antiquated control gear and is inconveniently feed from a cupboard inside a "classroom" of the community centre.
-The supply will be ungraded, the lights will be converted to efficient LED larges with program timer and override facility to allow users to "play on" if they wish to do so beyond the programmed switch off time.
-And/Or: ii. address the demands that development places on the Area Committee area: Describe the demands placed by development that this project is addressing: What evidence of these demands is there? (include any data evidence; local plans, surveys, Neighbourhood Development Plans)
+w does your project support development by delivering: 0 words maximum) ne provision, improvement, replacement, operation or maintenance of astructure: and cer larr JGA lighting, currently not working due to cable fault and antiquated control gear d is inconveniently feed from a cupboard inside a "classroom" of the community ntre.
+The supply will be ungraded, the lights will be converted to efficient LED nps with program timer and override facility to allow users to "play on" if they wish do so beyond the programmed switch off time.
+An d/Or: ii o address the demands that development places on the Area Committee area: